lbult/SQUID_Shapiro_Practicum/README.md

 Code written for the course Research Project for the Minor (Modern Physics) Programmed by Lennart Bult and Bram Wagemakers

 Before running a script, make sure that the correct file directory is specified.
+If you want more data to make graphs, please contact us.

 ------------------------------ ------------------------------ ------------------------------